kyarik/pre-router/README.md

 }
 ```

-- `disableNextRouteTransition: () => void;` disables the transition for the next route update.
+- `disableNextRouteTransition: () => void;` Function to disable the transition for the next route update.
 This can be useful when having a transition for the next route update is unwanted because rendering the old route while the new one is loading will result in rendering no longer valid preloaded data, so it's preferrable to immediately render the new route, even if it means to show a loading indicator to the user.
 This function will disable the transition only for the next route update - once the route updates, transitions are enabled again.
 This is only applicable when you opt into route transitions by passing the [`useTransition` option](#routeroptions).

-- `enableNextRouteTransition: () => void;` enables the transition for the next route update.
+- `enableNextRouteTransition: () => void;` Function to enables the transition for the next route update.
 Transitions are already enabled by default, so calling this function would only make sense to undo a call to `disableNextRouteTransition` before the route updates.
 Since `disableNextRouteTransition` disables the transition only for the next route update, there's no need to call `enableNextRouteTransition` after the route updates since transitions are enabled again automatically.
 This is only applicable when you opt into route transitions by passing the [`useTransition` option](#routeroptions).

-- `getCurrentRouterEntry: () => RouterEntry` returns the current router entry, which consists of the location object and the preloaded routes for that location.
+- `getCurrentRouterEntry: () => RouterEntry` Function that returns the current router entry, which consists of the location object and the preloaded routes for that location.

-- `history: BrowserHistory | MemoryHistory | HashHistory;` is the history object created with the `history` package, which provides the primitives for route navigation.
+- `history: BrowserHistory | MemoryHistory | HashHistory;` The history object created with the `history` package, which provides the primitives for route navigation.
 This history object could be an instance of `BrowserHistory`, `MemoryHistory`, or `HashHistory`, depending on the [`history` option](#routeroptions).

-- `isNextRouteTransitionEnabled: () => boolean;` returns whether the transition for the next route is enabled, i.e., whether there will be a delay in the next route update in order to avoid undesirable loading states.
+- `isNextRouteTransitionEnabled: () => boolean;` Function that returns whether the transition for the next route is enabled, i.e., whether there will be a delay in the next route update in order to avoid undesirable loading states.
 This is only applicable when you opt into route transitions by passing the [`useTransition` option](#routeroptions).

-- `options: Required<RouterOptions>` are the options provided to `createRouter` populated with default values for all options that were omitted.
+- `options: Required<RouterOptions>` The options provided to `createRouter` populated with default values for all options that were omitted.

-- `preloadBeforeNavigation: (path: string, content: PreloadContentOption) => void;` preloads the specified [`content`](#preloadcontentoption) for the given path before the navigation to that path actually occurs.
+- `preloadBeforeNavigation: (path: string, content: PreloadContentOption) => void;` Function to preload the specified [`content`](#preloadcontentoption) for the given path before the navigation to that path actually occurs.
 This could be used to start loading code and data for a route even before the user navigates to it, if we know that the user will likely navigate to it.
 For example, we could start preloading content for a route in an event handler.
-Note that if the specified `content` is already loaded or is loading for the given `path`, then this function has no effect.
+Note that if the specified `content` has already loaded or is still loading for the given `path`, then this function has no effect.

 - `refreshCurrentRouterEntry: () => void` refreshes the current router entry by preloading again the components and data for the current entry.
-Note that if the components already loaded or are still loading, then preloading them again will have no effect.
+Note that if the components have already loaded or are still loading, then preloading them again will have no effect.

 - `removeHistoryListener: () => void` removes the history listener that the router attached to the history object when it was created.
 In most applications, we create a router on the startup of the application and use it throughout the entire session.
 However, if for some reason you need to create another router and replace the original one, you should call this method on the original router object so that it no longer listens to history changes.